Customize your workspace in CSP || EASY!

 9. Canvas

-Here I have the actions that I use the most with respect to the document and that I recommend you use:
+Here are the actions I use the most regarding the document and that I recommend you use:

 1. Create new document